rstam/specifications/source/sessions/driver-sessions.rst

 Sending the highest seen cluster time
 -------------------------------------

-Whenever a driver sends a command to a mongos node it MUST include the highest seen cluster time in a top level field called ``$clusterTime``, in the same format as it was received in (but see Gossipping with mixed mongos versions below).
+Whenever a driver sends a command to a server it MUST include the highest seen cluster time in a top level field called ``$clusterTime``, in the same format as it was received in (but see Gossipping with mixed mongos versions below).